 Harold grew up a few steps from town yet with hundreds of acres of fields and woods out his back door.
 He had lots of chores keeping a working farm going both as a farm and cutting firewood for the cold winter nights.
 Farm houses typically consumed 15-20 cords of wood per year to heat the house and cook food.
 In summers, a separate kitchen was used that was on the back of the house to keep the heat of the cook stove out of the main house.
 So, in addition to the chores at the house, Harold would go out to the family’s wood lots on Libby Hill, about 1 mile from the house.
 There they would cut firewood and let it dry in summer to be hauled back to the house and stored in the barn and shed for the next year’s heating and cooking.
 So, I suppose on many afternoons, Harold spent time with his dad, Wilbert T., cutting wood out on what today is the trail system named after him.

 Wilbert T. (Harold’s father) is famous in the family for changing the spelling of their last name.
 Sometime in the late 1800’s there were dozens of Libby’s in Gray.
-Descendents of town father, Daniel Libby, by 100 years later, the Libby clan had grown significantly.
+Descendants of town father, Daniel Libby, and 100 years later, the Libby clan had grown significantly.
 Then came the dilemma that caused the name change.
 Apparently, addressing a letter in the 1800’s basically required you put a name, town, and state to get a letter delivered; no zip codes then!
 However, since many folks omitted street addresses and simply abbreviated names.
 Wilbert often would have his name written as “W.T.
 Libby”, which would be fine except at that time, two other men in town had the same initials.
 So, the Libby’s were getting each other’s mail and apparently causing some major privacy issues.
 W.T. being a man of action decided to add an ‘e’ to his last name, and thus the LIBBEY spelling came to be!

 I asked if Harold did any wild things as a youth.
 Sure enough, he had a sly sense of humor and two events showed his playful side.
 Apparently, one Halloween he and some friends took a wagon full of hay and filled up the local barbershop (next to current Goodies Pizza) completely with hay from floor to ceiling!
 On another occasion, he took the same hay wagon and somehow got it up on the top of a barn in town!
 Now that would have been a picture I would like to have seen!